 Sure, some men will definitely focus on the messenger instead, but many men still see themselves as ‘fixers.’
 If they can’t solve a problem with their relationship they will become frustrated.
 This means their anger will not be about their partner, it will be frustration over not being able to solve the problem itself.

 A man doesn’t have to be greedy to attach his masculinity to his ability to earn and purchase.
 This is the modern version of hunting.
-Right or wrong, the men react strongly because they feel they are being emasculated as ‘hunters.’
+Right or wrong, many men react strongly if they feel they are being emasculated as ‘hunters.’

 I’ve seen men’s entire lives destroyed by lies spread with the purpose of making the man pay for something he’s done.
 And by ‘done’ that can mean that he simply lived his life and his partner didn’t approve of his choices.

-As a lot of female exes have taught me through their own discoveries, many particularly over-40 women often realize that portions of their relationships were conducted with as much lack of awareness toward their husband as their husband had displayed toward them.
+As a lot of over-40 women have taught me, they often realize that portions of their relationships were conducted with as much of a lack of awareness toward their husband as their husband had displayed toward them.

-The most common realization was that, if their partner was not going to follow their preconceived personal plan, that his refusal to surrender his plan for hers meant being viewed as having ‘let his partner down.’
+The most common realization was that, if their partner was not going to follow their preconceived personal plan for ‘their’ lives, that his refusal to surrender his ideas for hers meant he was viewed as having ‘let her down.’

-Despite the common myth, men don’t hear a lot of men complaining about women much except in certain small circles Sure, bitter men in the midst of break-ups and comedians can do it, but most men avoid the subject more than women might suspect.
+Also, a lot of men wish women knew that, despite the common myth, most men don’t complaining about their partners much except in certain small circles.
+Sure, bitter men in the midst of break-ups and comedians can do it, but most men avoid the subject more than women might suspect.